dudajustino/SimplexRegressionAMM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository contains the R package and associated data for the scientific article:
+This repository contains the R package and associated data for the article:

 “Simplex regression with a flexible logit link: inference and application to cross-country impunity data” by Justino, M. E. C. and Cribari-Neto, F.